gbartolini/gbartolini.github.io/content/posts/20250403-major-inplace-upgrades/index.md

 number of tables rather than database size, making this approach efficient even for large datasets.

-The **success of this feature relies on real-world feedback**.
-We encourage you to test and validate it during the release candidate phase to ensure CloudNativePG 1.26.0 is robust and production-ready—especially when using extensions.
-Your insights will directly influence its future, so let us know what you think!

 ---

 Stay tuned for the upcoming recipes!
 For the latest updates, consider